aaudevart/COURSERA-ML_with_TF_certif/README.md

 ### Week 4: apply convolutional neural networks to much bigger and more complex images

 - ImageGenerator
-- sigmoid is great for binary classification
+  * Image Generator labels images: It’s based on the directory the image is contained in
-- Image Generator labels images: It’s based on the directory the image is contained in
+  * Image Generator used rescale method to normalize the image
-- Image Generator used rescale method to normalize the image
+  * The target_size parameter specifies the training size for the images on the training generator
-- The target_size parameter specifies the training size for the images on the training generator
+- Sigmoid is great for binary classification

 Some links:
 - [Cross Entropy Loss](https://gombru.github.io/2018/05/23/cross_entropy_loss/)